 For us, we were getting close to when we needed to leave for the airport, so we walked back from Dragon’s Gate through Union Square.

 Union Square is a shoppers paradise, so if you are a shopper, then you might want to skip some of the other places on this list and spend more time here.
 If your not a shopper, just go to the square and check out the famous hearts around the exterior.
 You can also grab some food here if you have time to kill.

 When you are done, get on the Bart at Powell Street and take it towards the airport.

-Depending on what Bart you get on they may make you get off and wait for another airport one during the last stop.
-The conductor let us know this though and when we got off we just waited till the sign said the Bart coming was for the airport.
-We left at 6 PM from Powell Street and it took us an hour to get to the airport because we had to change Bart’s since we got on one that didn’t go all the way to the airport.
+Depending on what Bart you get on, they may make you get off and wait for another airport one at the last stop.
+The conductor let us know this though, and when we got off, we just waited till the sign said the Bart coming was for the airport.
+We left at 6 PM from Powell Street, and it took us an hour to get to the airport because we had to change Bart’s since we got on one that didn’t go all the way to the airport.
 I would plan on at least 45 minutes to get there from downtown.